Davidsoff/headoftheriver/content/deelnemers/bepaling/index.en.md

 #### Regatta Manager:

+Menno Vroegindeweij, Robin van den Brink & Ivo Kessler:
-Menno Vroegindeweij: wedstrijdleiding@headoftheriver.nl
+wedstrijdleiding@headoftheriver.nl

 #### Head of the Jury:

-Herma van der Stoel
+Mark Greefhorst

 #### Entries:

 Find out how to register on our Entries page.
-Registration closes on Friday, 1st of March at 23.59 hr. via the KNRB registration site.
+Registration closes on Friday, 28st of February at 23.59 hr. via the KNRB registration site.

 #### Entry fees:

+- Coastal €40
-- Four €85
+- Four €90
-- Eight €115
+- Eight €122.50
+- Corporate Four €250.
-- Corporate Eight €300.
+- Corporate Eight €325.

 Entry fees include KNRB competition license surcharge.
-Please pay before Tuesday, 5 March at 20:00 hrs. to IBAN NL 71 INGB 0006 6289 83, in the name of Amsterdamsche Roeibond in Amsterdam.
+Please pay before Tuesday, 04 March at 20:00 hrs. to IBAN NL 71 INGB 0006 6289 83, in the name of Amsterdamsche Roeibond in Amsterdam.
 Sometimes a BIC/Swift code is requested: INGBNL2A.
 Please include the name of the registering rowing club.

 #### Draw:

-The draw will take place Monday, March 4 at 20:00 hrs. in Amsterdam.
+The draw will take place Monday, March 03 at 20:00 hrs. in Amsterdam.

 #### Weigh-in:

 Weigh-in will take place at Skøll Rowing Club (Jan Vroegopsingel 6 1096CN Amsterdam).
-Rowers will be weighed between 2 and 3 hours before the start of their own race.
+Rowers will be weighed between 2 and 3 hours before the start.
 Coxswains (as applicable) will weigh in wearing their rowing outfit. (conforming to RvR guidelines)
 Coxswains should bring any required ballast themselves.

+#### Combining of events:
+Events in which 3 or fewer teams were registered at the time of closing of the registration will be merged with a higher event.
+Events for seniors will first be merged with a higher event based on performance points and then based on weight category.
+In the case of Masters, the event will be merged with a event with a younger average crew age.
+If there are no more events to merge an event with insufficient registrations, the event will not be rowed.

 #### Coxswain Meeting: